Documentation Index

 Click next to the search bar to open the filter menu.
 Select a category to expand a searchable list of values and check one or more to apply.

-When working with Agents, you can access traces directly from the Agent page with automatic filtering for that specific agent.
+When working with Agents, access traces directly from the Agent page with automatic filtering for that specific agent.

 | Filter | Description |